orkes-io/docs/docs/reference-docs/ai-tasks/llm-index-document.md

 # LLM Index Document

-A system task to index the provided document into a vector database that can be efficiently searched, retrieved, and processed later.
+A system task designed to index a provided document into a vector database for efficient search, retrieval, and processing at a later stage.

 ## Definitions